Sri Raghavendrar: Reception

-The film received tax exemption from Tamil Nadu government, and received positive reviews, primarily for Rajinikanth's performance, but became a box-office bomb.
+The film received tax exemption from Tamil Nadu government, and received positive reviews, primarily for Rajinikanth's performance.
 Despite this Rajinikanth won three awards for his performance: the Film Fans Association Award for Best Actor, Cinema Express Award for Best Actor – Tamil and Filmalaya Award for Best Actor.
 The film itself frequently features on lists compiling Rajinikanth's best movies, and he considers it a personal favourite film.
 Jayamanmadhan of Kalki praised Rajinikanth for scoring a century and choosing a role which is one of the hundred for his 100th film something that will make proud.